 We are seeing patients face to face

-We would like to reassure our patients that they surgery remains open but the way services are accessed has been changed, following advice from the Department of Health, in view of the Coronavirus pandemic.
+We would like to reassure our patients that the surgery remains open but the way services are accessed has been changed, following advice from the Department of Health in view of the Coronavirus pandemic.

 If you have any health concerns we would want you to contact the surgery as you normally would.

 Appointments with Doctors and Nurses are still available, but for the majority of patients this may be initially by telephone, followed by a face to face consultation if needed.

 This is to protect both staff and patients but in particular highly vulnerable patients who still need to be seen in surgery.

 We would hope that as lockdown restrictions are eased a more normal service can be resumed but thank all our patients for their understanding with this.

 Guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19